Andrea Demetriades

-Andrea Demetriades (born 1983) is an Australian actress known for her television, theatre and film roles.
+Andrea Demetriades (born 1987) is an Australian actress known for her television, theatre and film roles.

 Personal life

 Demetriades was born in Perth, the youngest of four sisters.
-Her father, Costas, emigrated from Cyprus in 1969 and met her mother, Athena.
-Athena was born in Perth, and her father was from Andros, Greece.
+Her father, Costas, emigrated from Cyprus to Australia in 1969 and there met his future wife, Athena—who was from Perth, her father from Andros, Greece.
 Athena was an artist and Costas became a Greek language teacher and a translator, helping people with legal matters and translating in hospitals and welfare departments.

 Demetriades studied Dance at the Western Australian Academy of Performing Arts, and Communications and Cultural Studies at Curtin University.
-She graduated from the National Institute of Dramatic Art (NIDA) with a Bachelor of Dramatic Art (Acting) degree in 2006.
+She graduated from the National Institute of Dramatic Art with a Bachelor of Dramatic Art (Acting) degree in 2006.

 Television

 Demetriades is best known for her role as Lina Badir in the television series Crownies.
 She reprised the role for the spin-off series Janet King in 2014 and 2016.
 Her television guest roles include All Saints as Felicity Summers in 2009, Mr & Mrs Murder as Lola and Miss Fisher's Murder Mysteries as Beatrice in 2013.
 Demetriades appeared in the critically acclaimed 2015 Australian drama series The Principal as Hafa Habeb.
 In 2017 she starred in both the Australian Broadcasting Corporation's TV series Seven Types of Ambiguity, and Pulse as Doctor Lou Tannis.
 In 2018 she also starred in the Australian Broadcasting Corporation's TV series Squinters.

+In 2024, Demetriades was named in the cast for ABC series Return to Paradise.

 Theatre

-Demetriades has featured in the films Nerve and Around The Block.
-Her theatre roles include Bell Shakespeare's Pericles, for which she was nominated for a 2009 Green Room Award and she toured Australia in Bell Shakespeare's Twelfth Night in 2010.
+Demetriades' theatrical work has included a role in Bell Shakespeare's Pericles—for which she was nominated for a 2009 Green Room Award—and an Australian tour with Bell Shakespeare's Twelfth Night in 2010.
 She starred as Eliza Doolittle in Sydney Theatre Company's 2012 production of Pygmalion.

 Film

-Demetriades is one of the main protagonists in the 2015 film Alex & Eve about dating between a Greek (Alex, played by Richard Brancatisano) and a Muslim Lebanese (Eve, played by Demetriades).
+Demetriades has featured in the films Nerve and Around The Block (both 2013).
+In the 2015 comedy-drama Alex & Eve, she starred as Eve, a Muslim Lebanese lawyer dating a Greek Australian schoolteacher (Alex, played by Richard Brancatisano).